BlackPythonDevs/blackpythondevs.github.io/conferences.md

 # Conferences

 Black Python Devs aims to partner with Python conferences around the world to increase the visibility and opportunities for Black leadership in the Python community.
-We understand that when you put qualified individuals on stage and at conferences it increases their value and opportunities for employement.
+We understand that when you put qualified individuals on stage and at conferences it increases their value and opportunities for employment.

 <!--
 To add a conference one of the following should apply